sf-wdi-25/toEatly/README.md

-Note: This project will be part of our lessons for **week 3**.
-You can explore the code if you'd like, but please know we won't use it or go over it until week 3.
+**Note:** This project will be part of our lessons for **week 3**.
+You can explore the code if you'd like, but it is not yet in its final form for our class.
+Please also keep in mind we won't use it or go over it until week 3.

 # toEatly
 Building a single page todo-style application